Income Tax Basics

 IRS Publication 929 is very helpful in sorting through the intricacies of these rules.
 You may also want to consult with your tax professional and refer to the instructions for IRS Form 1040 for details.

-Unlike other taxpayers, your child’s income is taxed differently depending on whether it is earned (through work) or unearned (from investments)
+Unlike other taxpayers, your child's income is taxed differently depending on whether it is earned (through work) or unearned (from investments).

-- If your child has investment income between $1,001 and $2,000, it is taxed at his or her rate.
-Investment income above $2,000 is taxed at the parent’s highest income tax rate.
+- While some investment income is taxed at a preferred tax rate, investment income above a certain threshold is taxed at the parent's highest income tax rate.

-For more details, see IRS Publication 929.
+For more details, see IRS.gov or a tax professional.